g00glen00b/dimitri.codes/content/posts/2021/2021-09-14-bundling-react-spring-boot/index.md

 Now, with those executions implemented, we basically completed the **pom.xml** of our frontend project.
 If we execute `mvn package` within our frontend module, we'll see that a build-folder is being generated.

-### Copying the resources
+### Generating a frontend JAR

-Now that we generated our build-folder, we can copy those files over to our Spring boot project.
+Now that we have generated the build-folder, we have to somehow serve them by our backend application.
-With Spring boot, we can easily serve any static resource that is put within `classpath:static/` or `classpath:public/`.
+Spring boot automatically serves files within the `classpath:static/` or `classpath:public/` directory.

-To automate this, we can use the [`maven-resources-plugin`](https://maven.apache.org/plugins/maven-resources-plugin/).
+To automate this, we can move the resources of the build-folder to a static-folder in our frontend project, and include the frontend-project as a Maven dependency in our backend-project.

-So, open **pom.xml** of the backend project, and add the following plugin before the `spring-boot-maven-plugin`:
+To move the resources to the static-folder, I added the following to the **pom.xml** of the **frontend** project:

 ```xml
 <plugin>